-Users (non-developers) of pipelines only need to be aware of one or two YAML files:
+Users (non-developers) of pipelines only need to be aware of one or two config files.

-- project config file: This file is specific to each project and contains information about the project’s metadata, where the processed files should be saved, and other variables that allow to configure the pipelines specifically for this project.
-This file follows the standard looper format (now referred to as
+project config -- this file is specific to each project and contains information about the project's metadata, where the processed files should be saved, and other variables that allow to configure the pipelines specifically for this project.
+It follows the standard Portable Encapsulated Project format, or PEP for short.

-If you want to add a new pipeline to looper, tweak the way looper interacts with a pipeline for a given project, or change the default cluster resources requested by a pipeline, then you need to know about a configuration file that coordinates linking your pipeline in to your looper project.
+If you want to make pipeline compatible with looper, tweak the way looper interacts with a pipeline for a given project, or change the default cluster resources requested by a pipeline, you need to know about a configuration file that coordinates linking pipelines to a project.
+This happens via the pipeline interface file.

 Essentially, each pipeline may provide a configuration file describing where software is,

 and parameters to use for tasks within the pipeline.
 This configuration file is by default named like pipeline name,

 .yaml extension instead of

 .py.
 For example, by default